sony/gibbsddrm/README.md

 ```

-This implementation is besed on:
+This implementation is based on:
 [https://github.com/bahjat-kawar/ddrm/](https://github.com/bahjat-kawar/ddrm/)